majed2523/Portfolio/README.md

-# Emergent Portfolio
+#  Portfolio

-A modern, responsive portfolio website showcasing my skills and projects in Full-Stack Development, DevOps, and AI integration.
+A modern, responsive portfolio website built with Vite and React, showcasing my skills and projects in Full-Stack Development, DevOps, and AI integration.

 ## Features